 In the procurement phase, the product you’re bringing to the table is an essential piece of the puzzle – but so are the people who are at that table with you.
 Procurement specialists, department leaders and future users of your product all have a stake in the procurement process.
-Once you’ve optimized a ready-to-procure product, how do you find the right power within procurement to position it to, and what can you emphasize to set your product and your team apart?
+Once you’ve optimized a ready-to-procure product, how do you fuel procurement strategy to find the right power within procurement to position it to, and what can you emphasize to set your product and your team apart?

 We’re continuing our deep-dive into the Q4 procurement push to give you key insights from our advisors on navigating the procurement phase gracefully and successfully.
 In this article, we’ll be focusing on the human side of procurement: the people behind procurement decisions and how to approach them.

 In our first post of this series about positioning your product to procurement, Amy Haney, former Sr. Director of Category Procurement at Abbott and president of 3-10 Partners, emphasized the importance of articulating your product to procurement in clear, specific terms in order to avoid mis-categorization.

 Upon understanding which vertical best fits your solution, continue to work with procurement specialists, seek to understand priorities and what you as the supplier can proactively do to move through the procurement process.
 Position yourself as a partner which will show the organization that you’re invested in building a positive and long-standing relationship with the organization, including its procurement department:

 “Working proactively with the procurement team can be a useful way for companies to learn valuable information about the client, including policies, procedures, processes, over-arching company objectives and other pertinent information to aid in determining partnership feasibility.
 Through early involvement with procurement, proactive steps can also be taken together which may alleviate delays in the future when business may be awarded.”

 We heard similar advice from the former Head of Data Analytics and Corporate Technology at a major healthcare company on how to fuel procurement strategy: